bcdev/jzarr/docs/index.rst

 Status
 ------

-jzarr is still a young project.
-Feedback and bug reports are very welcome, please get in touch via the `GitHub issue tracker <https://github.com/bcdev/jzarr/issues>`_.
+JZarr is in the very beginning phase.
+Feedback and bug reports are very welcome.
+Please get in touch via the `GitHub issue tracker <https://github.com/bcdev/jzarr/issues>`_.

 Api Examples
 ------------